snbarnhouse/travel-page/README.md

 ## Description/Features

-A world clock app that provides the user with the current date and time of major cities around the world.
-The user also has the ability to search for other cities and their current location timezone.
+This is landing page for the city of Asheville.
+It provides information for traveling to Asheville including, historical information about the city, hiking spots, photos, and links for maps, transportation, and the Asheville airport.

 ## Tech Stack

-This app was made using HTML, CSS, JavaScript, moment.js, and moment.js timezone.
+This app was made using HTML, custom CSS (no Boostrap), CSS grids, and HTML embeds.
+The site is also fully responsive.

 ### Links